smliu1997/my-lammps-code/improper_dihedral_fourier/README.md

 The input parameters are the same as dihedral_style fourier, the only difference is, improper_style dihedral/fourier is applied on impropers, while dihedral_style fourier is applied on dihedrals.

+## Tests

+Two sets of tests are performed in directories test-4mer-dihedral-fourier and test-4mer-improper-dihedral-fourier.
+In these two tests, there is a molecule composed of 4 identical atoms (the structure data file is data.homopolymer).
+In the two tests, the only difference is, a dihedral_style fourier is performed in test-4mer-dihedral-fourier, while in test-4mer-improper-dihedral-fourier, all the dihedrals are defined as impropers (check data.homopolymer file for the difference) and improper_style dihedral/fourier is applied with the same parameters for dihedral_style fourier in the other simulation, and all the other parameters are the same in both simulations.
+The same random seed is used in both simulations, so the two simulations should give identical performance, such as identical potential energy at each step.